Search reputation check

 Symptoms

-Replica product pages
+Unplanned product pages

 Hidden links and anchor text

-Spam links may be hidden with CSS while still appearing in raw HTML and crawler-visible source.
+Changed links may be hidden with CSS while still appearing in raw HTML and crawler-visible source.

-SEO spam checker FAQ
+Content change checker FAQ

 Questions people ask after finding strange search results.

-Does this checker remove SEO spam?
+Does this checker fix website content?

-Why monitor after a clean SEO spam check?
+Why monitor after a clean content check?